-In order to access these records, go to www.yu.edu/myyu and click on "Faculty, Students and Staff".
-Log in using your nine-digit Cardozo student ID.
-Your default PIN is emailed to you from the University.
-You can retrieve your forgotten PIN and/or reset your PIN by following the instructions on the www.yu.edu/myyu page.
-If you get locked out of the myyu page, please contact the Yeshiva University Help Desk at 646-592-4357 4 or helpdesk@yu.edu.
+In order to access these records, go to insidetrack.yu.edu and click on the Self-Service Banner link.
+If you get locked out of InsideTrack or Self-Service Banner, please contact the Yeshiva University Help Desk at 646-592-4357 or helpdesk@yu.edu.